nnienaber2/conduct/terminology.md

 Also known as an internet bot, web robot, or WWW robot, is a software application that runs automated tasks (scripts) over the Internet.
 Typically, bots perform tasks that are both simple and structurally repetitive, at a much higher rate than would be possible for a human alone.

 ### Business Associate
-Generally an entity or person who performs a function involving the use or disclosure of Protected Health Information (PHI) on behalf of a covered entity (such as claims processing, case management, utilization review, quality assurance, billing) or provides services for a covered entity that require the disclosure of [Protected Health Information (PHI)](terminology.md#protected-health-information-phi) (such as legal, actuarial, accounting, accreditation).
+Generally an entity or person who performs a function involving the use or disclosure of [Protected Health Information (PHI)](terminology.md#protected-health-information-phi) on behalf of a [Covered Entity](terminology.md#covered-entity) (such as claims processing, case management, utilization review, quality assurance, billing) or provides services for a [Covered Entity](terminology.md#covered-entity) that require the disclosure of [Protected Health Information (PHI)](terminology.md#protected-health-information-phi) (such as legal, actuarial, accounting, accreditation).

 In [Era of Health](terminology.md#era-of-health) Legal documents, this is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103, and in all legal document will be specified as "[Era of Health](terminology.md#era-of-health)".

 ### Business Associate Agreement (BAA)
-The agreement standard document that clearly defines the roles and responsibilities of a business associate and the covered entity.
+The agreement standard document that clearly defines the roles and responsibilities of a business associate ([Era of Health](terminology.md#era-of-health) and the covered entity ([Your Organization](terminology.md#covered-entity).
 The other key piece of the Business Associates Agreement is the assurance that businesses will take proper steps to implement the appropriate administrative, physical and technical safeguards.

 ### Care Gap
 A disparity between health care needs and health care services, esp. as it applies to the medically indigent.

 ### Care Plan
-The care plan is a means of communicating and organizing the actions of a constantly changing nursing staff.
+Is a means of communicating and organizing the actions of a constantly changing nursing staff.
 As the patient's needs are attended to, the updated plan is passed on to the nursing staff at shift change and during nursing rounds.
 Care plans help teach documentation.
 Nurse terminology

 ### Centers for Medicare & Medicaid Services (CMS)